About

 Jacqui brings with her a wealth of experience, with a background in Law, she has gained extensive administration skills and a keen eye for detail.
 With her bubbly personality, she is the first point of contact for ABCL and is always happy to assist with any enquiries.

-Her love of the ocean makes her passionate about environmental health and sustainability and lead her to join the ABCL team.
+Her love of the ocean makes her passionate about environmental health and sustainability and led her to join the ABCL team.
 When she isn’t at work, you will find her exploring NSW coastlines or in her kitchen cooking up a feast for her family and friends.

 The Australian Beverages Council Ltd (ABCL) is the peak body representing the non-alcoholic beverage industry.…